MammothPHP/WoollyM/README.md

 ```

 ## Sorting
+_Sorting can be incompatible with some drivers.
+And some of them could be accelerated by some compatible drivers._

 #### sortRecordsByColumns
 Sort record ascending / descing by column(s).
 ```php
 $df->sortRecordByColumns(by: 'colA', ascending: true);
 $df->sortRecordByColumns(by: ['colA', 'colB'], ascending: true); // By colA then colB
 ```

 #### sortColumn